 Now that you have a problem to solve and your solution, who is it for, and why?
-We all what our products to be for everyone, but it’s important to focus on the particular person who will be using your product, those are the people you are going to trust to give you all the information you need to improve your product and features until it’s ready for launch.
+We all want our products to be for everyone, but it’s important to focus on the particular person who will be using your product.
+Those are the people you are going to trust to give you all the information you need to improve your product and features until it’s ready for launch.

 A dream team

 Just as important as having the right product, is having the right team.
 Gather a group of people that are passionate about your product and their role in developing it.
 You don’t just want people who will work well together; you want people who will challenge each other, won’t settle for standard and genuinely want to build something great.
 This dream team will be easy to motivate because they are already coming into the project with the know-how and the determination to see it through.

 While, as a product manager, you may not have direct control over who to hire and who to fire, but you should have at least a say in who joins your team.
 Look for people who ask you the most interesting questions and who genuinely have a passion for what you’re working on.

 Imagine the top four on this list as the dry ingredients, or your base.
 Start with those and from there you can mix-in your development strategy and roll out your product roadmap.
 Talk to your customer base about that problem you want to solve, decide on the most important features, and brainstorm with your team.
 Put everything together, and you’ll have a solid foundation going into development.

 Before you start on your strategy, you need to have a solid product vision.
 Use your vision to define your goals and objectives.
 Then you can use these to create your roadmap.
 Then you need to double back and make sure your roadmap matches your product vision.
 If that sounds repetitive, think of it as a way to make sure your strategy is watertight.